krishaamer/green-filter-research/research/introduction.md

 import Boundaries from "./images/boundaries.png";
 ```

+# Introduction {#introduction}

+While people express eco-conscious ideas, it’s non-trivial to practice sustainability in daily life.

-# From 2023 to 2030 {#from-2023-to-2030}
+## From 2023 to 2030 {#from-2023-to-2030}

 As the 1st step of the European Union (EU) European Green Deal strategy (adopted in 2019 by the von der Leyen commission), the Commision proposed in 2021 a goal of reducing CO2e emissions by 55% by 2030 under the *Fit for 55* policy package consisting of a wide range of economic measures.
 In November 2022, the proposal was adopted by the EU Council and EU Parliament with an updated goal of 57% of CO2e reductions compared to 1990 and is set to become a binding law for all EU member countries (European Commission (2019b); European Commission (2019a); *EU Reaches Agreement on National Emission Reductions* (2022); European Council (2022)).

 In March 2022, the EU Circular Economy Action Plan was adopted, looking to make sustainable products *the norm* in EU and *empowering consumers* (European Commission (2022)).
-A large part of the proposal is ***ecodesign***, as a large part of product lifecycle environmental impact is defined in the design process (Commission et al. (2014)).
+A large part of the proposal is ***ecodesign***, as a large part of product lifecycle environmental impact is defined in the design process ((**CommissionEcodesign2014?**)).
 The framework proposes 10 values to strive for in high quality products:

 | Quality            |
 |--------------------|